squisquater/Tutorials/01.PopStats-PopStr-msats/README.md

 # Basic population structure and population genetic statistics for microsatellite data
-*Your genotypes should be in structure format.
-See [discreteRFgenotypes.stru](https://github.com/squisquater/Tutorials/blob/main/01.PopStats-PopStr-msats/discreteRFgenotypes.stru) for an example.
+*Your genotypes should be in the proper format to run a structure analyis.
+See

+[discreteRFgenotypes.stru](https://github.com/squisquater/Tutorials/blob/main/01.PopStats-PopStr-msats/discreteRFgenotypes.stru) for an example.
 This tutorial will use this inupt file and associated parameters.
 You will therefore need to modify all the scripts to suite your study system/needs.*

 ## Population Structure
 **STEP 0:** Open the Structure program \